Tipplin/Visual-Galaxy-Framework/Tipplin.Task.List.For.Visual.Studio.md

 ### SUPPORTED_ALL_FX
 - all Operation Systems and .NET Framework
 - Windows Operation System
+- at Net 6 and 7 or higher
+- NET to iOS
-- bridges to Apple macOS, iOS, tvOS, watchOS
+- NET to macOS
-- bridge to Google Android
+- NET to macCatalyst
-- bridge to IBM AIX, z/mainframes,
+- NET to Android.
 ----
 ### SUPPORTED_PARTITIALLY_OS_FX
 - only operation system: Windows 7, Windows 8, Windows 8.1, Windows 10